What Are Intensive Outpatient Programs?

 - Eye movement desensitization reprocessing (EMDR)

-The other category of therapies offered in Nevada IOP and Arizona IOP is holistic therapy.
+The other category of therapies offered in Nevada IOP and Arizona IOP is evidence based therapy.
 Holistic therapies abandon the framework of traditional psychotherapy, using the power of positive experiences instead.
 These experiences include various types of massage, the creative arts, outdoor activities, and fitness.
 Holistic healing centers on letting the patient vent the emotions behind their addiction through healthier channels.

 The Benefits of Vogue Recovery